-“The energy was amazing.
-I was surrounded by uncertain faces and nervous smiles – you could almost taste the excitement and apprehension in the room.
+“I will never forget the moments before departure at Auckland Airport.
+The energy was amazing.
+Uncertain faces and nervous smiles surrounded me – you could almost taste the excitement and apprehension in the room.
 For many students, this would be their first time away from their parents.”

 I will never forget the moments before departure at Auckland Airport.
 The energy was amazing.
+Uncertain faces and nervous smiles surrounded me – you could almost taste the excitement and apprehension in the room.
 For many students, this would be their first time away from their parents.
 After some tearful farewells, we banded together and boarded our plane to Bangkok.

 I was honoured to be called “Aunty” Mel within just a few days.
-It was so important to make sure I built a strong bond with the students who were the furthest they had ever been away from home!
+It was so important to make sure I built a strong bond with the students who were the farthest they had ever been away from home!
 This was a huge step on a personal and cultural level, but it made this trip all the more rewarding for me.

-The biggest learning curve was to never take what we have for granted and always put yourself in such situations to keep that feeling alive!
-Experience all what life has to offer and fill this wonderful life with rich and fulfilling adventures such as this trip was for me.
-None of us get out alive so why not create a life of love and adventure.
+I came home with a full heart and memories rich with meaning.
+The biggest lesson learned was never to take what we have for granted and always put yourself in such situations to keep that feeling alive!
+Experience all that life has to offer and fill your time on earth with fulfilling adventures.
+None of us get out alive, so why not create a life of love and adventure?

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!